abhijeetknayak/Daily-Coding-Problem/README.md

 <71>.
 Using a function rand7() that returns an integer from 1 to 7 (inclusive) with uniform probability, implement a function rand5()         that returns an integer from 1 to 5 (inclusive).

+<73>.
+Given the head of a singly linked list, reverse it in-place

+<75>.
+Given an array of numbers, find the length of the longest increasing subsequence in the array.
+The subsequence does not                 necessarily have to be contiguous.
+      For example, given the array [0, 8, 4, 12, 2, 10, 6, 14, 1, 9, 5, 13, 3, 11, 7, 15], the longest increasing subsequence has
+      length 6: it is 0, 2, 6, 9, 11, 15.

+<76>.
+You are given an N by M 2D matrix of lowercase letters.
+Determine the minimum number of columns that can be removed to ensure that       each row is ordered from top to bottom lexicographically.
+That is, the letter at each column is lexicographically later as you go       down each row.
+It does not matter whether each row itself is ordered lexicographically.

+<78>.
+Given k sorted singly linked lists, write a function to merge all the lists into one sorted singly linked list.